 Where to Watch: Kanopy

 Ornette Coleman is one of jazz music’s most important figures; as an early pioneer of free jazz, he pushed forward a boundless, avant-garde style that broke free of chord- and harmony-based structure.
 It is apt, then, that the documentary on his life, Ornette: Made In America, was made by Shirley Clarke, early American experimental filmmaker, who constructs a dazzling, impressionistic fever-dream surrounding Coleman’s life, full of choppy edits and turbulent music, rather than create a conventional chronicle.
 Having trained as a dancer in New York City, Clarke’s love of movement and choreography is quite apparent in her work.

-WATCH: Digital TVOD
+Where to Watch: Digital TVOD